-A couple of years ago it felt like I was in a pretty dismal place.
+A few years ago I was in a pretty dismal place.
 I knew I had to make a change but to what – I really didn’t have a clue.
 I knew things weren’t right but I couldn’t express why.

 Over a few sessions my Coach asked me some big questions that I didn’t have an answer to.
 I felt embarrassed – I truly thought I was more sorted than that.

 If you’re wondering why I’m telling you about this, it’s because I’ve asked clients similar questions since, and they often don’t know the answer either.

 Turns out I’m not that unusual after all.

 It seems that, for many of us, while we are getting on with getting on we don’t stop to think about these things.

 What do you want to be remembered for?

 Or, what do you want your legacy to be?